ksananth4424/Session-View/README.md

 # Hackathon_Milan23

+# About

 This is an application designed for clubs to obtain the sentiment analysis of the sessions they conduct.
-It is a fully automated application wherein it understands the users reviews and provides a synopsis of the reviews of all the users who have attended the session.
+It is a fully automated application wherein it understands the users reviews and provides a synopsis of the reviews of all the users who have attended the session in various tags which are Overall Good, Informative, Management, Length of Session, Beginner Friendly and Topic Level.

+# Getting Started

+Requirements: An Android device to run the apk provided.
+To get the application download the [apk]() and install it.
+After which create an user account or sign in if an admin.

 # Made Using
 ![Flutter](https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white)